50 ways food has changed in the last 50 years

 Food waste piles up

 One of the saddest changes in food to take place over the last 50 years is the sheer volume of waste that has become the norm.
-America's throwaway culture produces 35 million tons of food waste every year—upwards of 40% of all our food.
-The average American tosses 300 pounds of food, or $2,200 per household, every year.
+America's throwaway culture produces 133 billion pounds of food waste yearly—upwards of 40% of all our food.
+Some cities have responded to the crisis with compost programs that turn tossed scraps into "black gold."

 Nose-to-tail eating emerges

 Partially in response to the food waste epidemic and partly as a parallel thread to the sustainability movement, people and restaurants have recently embraced a concept called nose-to-tail eating, which had been the norm for millennia.
 In making use of the entire animal, just as our hunter-gatherer ancestors did out of necessity, both amateur and professional chefs began rediscovering lost cuts of meat that would have otherwise been discarded and found a use for previously shunned parts of the animals we eat.